 Rainoldi is Valtellina's Nebbiolo.
-The wines of Rainoldi pay homage to their ancestors through the terracing and carrying on the local viticultural tradition.
-A range of wines that glorify and honor the local culture, yet strives to innovate and improve, to diversify and offer a selection of high quality wines.
+The wines of Rainoldi glorify and honor the local culture, yet strive to innovate and improve, to diversify and offer a selection of high quality wines.

 The winery was founded by Giuseppe Rainoldi in 1925, in the suburb of Casacce, near Chiuro in Valtellina, and was named after Giuseppe's son.
 Valtellina is a mountainous valley that stretches from East to West in Nothern Italy.
 It is the second largest area in the world for of Nebbiolo.
 Here, the vine variety Nebbiolo - locally called Chiavennasca - can offer scented, highly elegant and ageable wines.